 Top Tips for LSAT Reading Comprehension

-Reading Comprehension on the LSAT is a learned skill, and better scores on this section of the LSAT are eminently achievable by anyone willing to work at it.
-Whereas better scores in the Analytical section sometimes feel easier to achieve by simply practicing LSAT questions repeatedly, there are no “shortcuts” for LSAT RC – it all comes down to strategy.
+Reading Comprehension (RC) on the LSAT is a learned skill and better scores on this section of the LSAT are eminently achievable by anyone willing to work at it.
+Whereas better scores in the Logical Reasoning section can sometimes feel easier to achieve by simply practicing LSAT questions repeatedly, there are no “shortcuts” for LSAT RC – it all comes down to strategy.

 Here are 6 strategic tips that will help you turn a bad LSAT score into a good LSAT score.